 Urban legends, referred to by folklorists as contemporary legends, are fictional stories claimed to be true.
 These urban legends started appearing in print around 1968, but these stories existed as an oral tradition way before they came to existence in print form.
 Myths and legends from throughout history often contain an underlying warning about a potential danger to avoid.

 Elements of Urban Legends

 Generally, the urban legends are framed as complete stories with plots and characters.
 The compelling appeal of a typical urban legend is its elements of mystery, horror, fear, or humor.
 Often they serve as cautionary tales.
 Some urban legends are morality tales that depict someone, usually a child, acting in a disagreeable manner, only to wind up in trouble, hurt, or dead.
 These stories generally kindle the element of shock and fear in the readers which makes them memorable for the readers.
 These shock values can be found in almost every form of urban legend and these values make these tales impactful.
 Sometimes, these tales include supernatural or paranormal activities to instill fear and thrill in the audience.
-Their subject generally takes form as bloodthirsty creatures of the night, sinister enchantress, monsters, or vengeance-seeking ghouls.
+Their subject generally takes form as bloodthirsty creatures of the night, sinister enchantresses, monsters, or vengeance-seeking ghouls.

 Psychology and Urban Legends

 Social scientists have started to draw on urban legends in order to help explain complex socio-psychological beliefs, such as attitudes to crime, childcare, fast food, and other “family” choices.
 Psychologically, urban legends are a way for us to understand the world and manage the threats in a safe environment.
 From the believer’s perspective, these myths act as proof and reinforce existing beliefs.
-This is important because they help to validate a person’s worldview and helps in legitimizing their fears as real and genuine.
+This is important because they help to validate a person’s worldview and help in legitimizing their fears as real and genuine.

 Urban Legends in the Arabian Context